 Historic Preservation of the Trust Asset (comply with Secretary Stds.)
 Seismic/Life Safety Improvements to the Trust Asset Exterior Public Access and/or Maritime Improvements Facility Capital Repairs and Improvements Revenue generation Interior Uses Serving Trust Purposes (use types) Interior Uses Serving Trust Purposes - (amount of area occupied) Lease Term/ Flexibility that allows facility to accommodate changing uses Most Desirable for Trust Full historic rehabilitation to Sec.
 Int.
 Standards Full substructure and superstructure repair and seismic upgrade Full repair and improvement of apron for public access and/or maritime use High capital investment High revenue generation Traditional trust uses: maritime office, visitor- serving, retail/restaurant, water-related recreation, public access Entire bulkhead building and pier shed No lease - allows most flexibility to respond to trust use needs and market demand Partial historic rehabilitation (bulkhead only; or bulkhead + partial shed) Superstructure repair, but no or partial substructure repair; partial seismic upgrade (e.g. seismic joint between bulkhead and shed) Repair and improvement substantial portion of apron for public access and/or maritime use Medium capital investment Medium revenue generation Public attraction uses: museum/gallery, general indoor recreation, entertainment, specialty (local/maker) retail/manufacture Entire ground floor of bulkhead building; portions of shed and/or upper floor bulkhead Short term lease (1-10 yrs) No rehabilitation, but tenant improvements, maintenance of some/all buildings No major repairs or seismic upgrades, but tenant improvements, maintenance of some/all buildings.
-Limited public access/maritime use, as can be supported by existing condition of apron with minor repairs Limited capital investment Low revenue generation General retail, institutional uses, government uses Portion of ground floor of bulkhead.
-Medium term lease (between 10 and 50 yrs) Least Desirable for Vacant, deterioration Vacant, deterioration No public access/maritime use of apron No capital investment No revenue generation Private Uses (general office; R&D) None Long term lease (50-66 yrs) - least flexibility to meet evolving trust needs and market opportunities achieved determin in a facility, and the trust objectives in each cases the amount of capital in a mount of capital in a mount of rental revenus rovements and generate r nvestment required e sufficient to Port projects vary widely in the mix of uses and degree of facility improvement.
-While short-term leases are considered desirable because they afford the most flexibility to respond quickly to Port needs, long-term leases that enable a projec to finance major capital investments and provide a mix of traditional trust uses, public-oriented, commercial or PDR uses also are desirable and provide high trust value.
+Limited public access/maritime use, as can be supported by existing condition of apron with minor repairs Limited capital investment generation General retail, institutional uses, government uses Portion of ground floor of bulkhead.
+Medium term lease (between 10 and 50 yrs) Least Desirable for Trust Vacant, deterioration Vacant, deterioration No public access/maritime use of apron No capital investment No revenue generation Private Uses (general office; R&D) None Long term lease (50-66 yrs) - least flexibility to meet evolving trust needs and market opportunities The levels at which achieved determine in a facility, and the finance capital impr The levels at which trust objectives in each category are achieved determines the amount of capital investment requin a facility, and the amount of rental revenue sufficient to finance capital improvements and generate revenue for the Port. tegory are ivestment required e sufficient to evenue for the Port projects vary widely in the mix of uses and degree of facility improvement.
+While short-term leases are considered desirable because they afford the most flexibility to respond quickly to Port needs, long-term leases that enable a proje finance major capital investments and provide a mix of traditional trust uses, pu oriented, commercial or PDR uses also are desirable and provide high trust valu the mix of uses and degrees considered desirable bec y to Port needs, long-term ments and provide a mix or uses also are desirable a Port projects vary widely in the mix of uses and degree of facility improvement.
+While short-term leases are considered desirable because they afford the most flexibility to respond quickly to Port needs, long-term leases that enable a project to finance major capital investments and provide a mix of traditional trust uses, publicoriented, commercial or PDR uses also are desirable and provide high trust value.